remya77/tdd-superTest-LOTR/README.md

 ### Getting Set Up

+1. Run `npm i` to install the packages.

-Seed your database like so:
+1. Seed your database like so:

 ```
 psql -f seed.sql -U postgres